 Hashtag Do's and Don’ts

-Not sure what hashtags to use to gain followers across social media platforms?
-Check out Hashtags.org to see which tags are popular in real time!
+Not sure which hashtags to use to gain followers across social media platforms?
+Check out Hashtags.org to see which tags are popular in real time.

-So there's a few ways in which to use hashtags efficiently.
-We hope it allows you to get tagging like a pro and collecting more followers along the way!
+So, there's a few ways in which to use hashtags effectively.
+We hope it allows you to get tagging like a pro, and collect more followers along the way!